Wondering how to become an author? Well, that answer will depend on the type of author you want to be.

 Because writing a book can be an uphill battle, you want to make sure your foundation is rock solid.
 This means getting clear on why you want to become the author of this book.
 Once you’re super clear on your foundation, you’ll be able to write your book with intention.

 Foundational questions you’ll want to ask yourself are:

 - When do you want to have this book done by?

 - Who are you writing this book for (your target reader)?

 - What is your book's topic or genre?

 - Why are you writing this book?
 Here are some reasons authors write a book:

-- To grow an income and build an author salary
+- To grow your income

 - To build a reputation/authority

 - To fuel a passion project